 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of patients who were prescribed antianxiety medications.
-These medications are commonly used to treat residents experiencing depression and anxiety.
+This indicates the percentage of patients given antianxiety medications.
+Antianxiety medications are prescribed to patients suffering from anxiety and depression.

 Managing Depression Among Residents

-This metric measures the percent of long-term stay patients who are demonstrating symptoms of depression.
+This metric measures the percentage of long-term stay residents who are demonstrating symptoms of depression.

 Appropriate Vaccine Usage